 Bradykinin is a tissue hormone that increases vessel permeability.
-The protein C1-inhibitor normally regulates the formation of bradykinin.
-If C1-inhibitor is available in insufficient quantities, if it is deficient or too much of it is consumed, the result is an excess of bradykinin.
-This also happens if degradation of bradykinin is blocked.
-Due to this excess, more fluid passes from the blood vessels into the surrounding tissue, resulting in angioedema.
+C1-inhibitor normally regulates the formation of bradykinin.
+If C1-inhibitor is not available in sufficient quantities, is deficient or too much is consumed, the result is an excess of bradykinin.
+This also happens when medication blocks the degradation of bradykinin.
+Due to this excess, more fluid passes from the blood vessels into the surrounding tissues, resulting in angioedema.

 Subforms of this group are:

-- drug-induced angioedema (triggered by certain blood pressure-lowering drugs, especially ACE-inhibitors or even blood sugar-lowering drugs such as gliptins)
+- drug-induced angioedema: This is caused by certain blood pressure-lowering drugs, especially ACE-inhibitors, and immunosuppressants such as mTOR inhibitors.

-In hereditary angioedema (HAE) swellings frequently occur in the gastrointestinal tract (especially in the small and large bowel), which can result in severe abdominal pains, nausea, vomiting and diarrhoea even lasting several days.
-Swellings in the airways can be very dangerous.
-Nowadays, however, due to the availability of effective medication, life-threatening situations can be averted in most cases because effective medicines are available nowadays.
+In hereditary angioedema (HAE), swellings frequently occur in the gastrointestinal tract (especially in the small and large bowel), which can result in abdominal pain, nausea, vomiting and diarrhoea, even lasting several days.
+Swellings may also occur in the airways and can be very dangerous.
+Nowadays, however, due to the availability of effective medication, life-threatening situations can be averted in most cases.

 If the swelling is visible, the clinical diagnosis is relatively straightforward.
-On the other hand, searching for the cause is often a challenge, which is why it is important for the doctor to question the individual thoroughly when investigating the symptoms.
-In addition, specific laboratory tests (e.g. measurement of the level of C1-inhibitor) can provide further information to help clarify matters.
+Finding the cause, on the other hand, is often a challenge, which is why it is important for the doctor to question the individual thoroughly when investigating the symptoms.
+Specific laboratory tests, e.g. to measure the C1-inhibitor level and other parameters, can also aid clarification.

-A symptom diary kept by the sufferer may prove helpful to the doctor when making the diagnosis.
-In this diary, the sufferer should write down when and for how long the swelling occurred and what other symptoms were also present (such as pain, itching, rash, breathlessness and abdominal pain).
-Photographs of the swellings are also very useful to the doctor.
+A symptom diary kept by the sufferer can also help identify the cause.
+In this diary, the sufferer should write down when and how long the swelling occurred and what other symptoms were also present, (such as pain, itching, rash, shortness of breath and abdominal pain).
+Photographs of the swellings are also very helpful to establish the diagnosis.

 Mast cell-mediated angioedema

-In most cases – irrespective of the cause – antihistamines and cortisone preparations are used to relieve the symptoms.
-In the case of life-threatening swellings, these drugs are also used as emergency medication in life-threatening situations, where necessary, even in combination with a prefilled adrenaline syringe
+In most cases – irrespective of the cause – antihistamine and cortisone are used to alleviate the symptoms of mast cell-mediated angioedema.
+They are also used as emergency medication in life-threatening situations, where necessary, even in combination with a prefilled adrenaline syringe.

 In hereditary angioedema (HAE), the primary aim should also be to avoid the triggers.
 There is also the option of preventive therapy with certain drugs.
-The protein C1-inhibitor and icatibant (active substance) – a bradykinin receptor antagonist – can be used to treat an acute angioedema attack.
+C1-Inhibitor and the active substance icatibant – a bradykinin receptor antagonist – can be used to treat an acute attack of angioedema.

-In acquired angioedema it is important to ensure that the underlying cause is treated The same medication is effective in emergencies as in hereditary angioedema.
+In acquired angioedema, it is important to ensure that the underlying cause is treated The same medication is effective in emergencies as in hereditary angioedema.

-In drug-induced angioedema, administration of a C1-inhibitor and of icatibant is also useful.
-The drugs that cause the angioedema must be withdrawn and can be replaced where necessary with medicines from a different class of active substance.
+In drug-induced angioedema, administration of C1-inhibitor-Präparaten or icatibant is also useful.
+The drugs that cause the angioedema should be discontinued and replaced where necessary with medication from a different class of active substance.

-- Drug-induced angioedema can occur for the first time even though the drug has already been taken for a lengthy period of time (weeks or months).
+- Drug-induced angioedema can occur for the first time even after prolonged use of the drug (weeks or months).
 Consult a doctor immediately if the relevant symptoms appear.

-- Hereditary angioedema (HAE) runs in families.
-Therefore family members should also be tested when a case of HAE is confirmed.
+- Hereditäry angioedema (HAE) runs in families.
+Family members should therefore also be tested when a case of HAE is confirmed.

 Facts and figures

-- Up to 20 per cent of the population are affected by an acute swelling at some time in their lives.
+- Up to 20% of the population are affected by an acute swelling at some point in their lives.

-- In Switzerland there are about 160 people suffering from hereditary angioedema (HAE).
+- In Switzerland, approximately 150 people suffer from hereditary angioedema (HAE).
 The incidence is roughly 1 in 50,000.

-- Angioedema can occur in one area or several areas of the body.
+- Angioedema can occur in one or more parts of the body.